heekzz/Twidder/README.md

 * Use of HTML5 for Drag and Drop [1 point]
 * Testing Using Selenium [2 points]
 * Styling and Responsive Design [2 points]
+* Client-side Templating Using a Third-Party API [1 point]

+Total: 9 points